 Want to learn more about using conversational messaging to support customers?
 Read our ebook Conversational Support: A Guide to Personalized Customer Messaging.

-Customers want to make connections with human agents, too.
-More than one third of U.S. residents believe one of the top three keys to a happy customer service interaction is an interaction with a human representative.
+But they don’t just want to chat with robots.
+They want to make connections with human agents; more than one third of U.S. residents believe one of the top three keys to a happy customer service interaction is a human representative.
 Forty-four percent say they want companies to be more open about how to connect with another person.

 They also want speed: 90% of customers rate an “immediate” response as essential or very important when they have a customer service question, and “immediate” is defined as 10 minutes or less.